John Twiggs

-General John Twiggs (June 5, 1750 - March 29, 1816) served as a leader in the Georgia Militia during the American Revolutionary War.
+General John Twiggs (June 5, 1750 – March 29, 1816) served as a leader in the Georgia Militia during the American Revolutionary War.
 Twiggs County, Georgia was named after him.

 Biography

 Twiggs was born in Maryland in 1750, and his family moved to St. George's Parish in Georgia in 1751.
-His parents' names are unknown, and his antecedents and early life are shrouded in obscurity.
-Unsubstantiated family history records show that he was descended from a Jamestown, Virginia settler.
-Biographical sketches placed him in Georgia in the 1760s accompanying the family of David Emanuel Sr., who had emigrated from Maryland, Pennsylvania, or Virginia to St. George's Parish (later Burke County).
+His parents' names are unknown.
+Biographical sketches placed him in Georgia in the 1760s accompanying the family of David Emanuel Sr., who had migrated from Maryland, Pennsylvania, or Virginia to St. George's Parish (later Burke County).
 He married Ruth Emanuel, the sister of David Emanuel, who served under Twiggs in his unit and later became Governor of Georgia.
-Twiggs had six children with the most notable being American Civil War General David Emanuel Twiggs.
+Twiggs had six children with the most notable being American Civil War General David E. Twiggs.
 Another son was USMC Major Levi Twiggs.
-A great-grandson of General John Twiggs was USMC Major General John Twiggs Myers holder of the Marine Corps Brevet Medal.

 Twiggs served as a lieutenant in a militia company raised in St. Paul's Parish (current-day Richmond County, Georgia), and he was promoted to captain on June 3, 1774.
 He led a company that was commanded by Colonel Samuel Jack during the Revolution.
 Twiggs was later promoted to colonel, then brigadier general (August 18, 1781), and finally major general (September 8, 1791).
-John Twiggs led Georgia forces against both the British and the Cherokee Indians in the backcountry.
-He spent all of 1782 helping to drive the British out of Georgia and quell their Creek Indian allies.
+John Twiggs led Georgia forces against both the British and the Cherokee in the backcountry.
+He spent all of 1782 helping to drive the British out of Georgia and quell their Creek allies.
 As a result of his efforts during this period, Twiggs became known as the "Savior of Georgia."
 He was wounded in a battle in Camden, South Carolina; however, he continued to serve in the military after the Revolution.
 After the war, he remained active on a variety of political and military fronts, statewide and in and around Augusta, including involvement in the Yazoo land fraud.